spayra1/MAX32660/README.md

 # MAX32660
-Development using the Maxim MAX32660 microcontroller
+Development using the Maxim MAX32660 to serve as an in-fiber microcontroller.

+Part of research work with the Fibers@MIT Lab, Professor Yoel Fink, MIT Research Laboratory of Electronics.

+Some code originally sourced from Maxim tutorials.
+This repository is not officially affiliated with Maxim Integrated.

+See @ReflexArm repository for other work related to digital fibers

-## Content
+## Goals / Content
 * I2C Controller/Client functionality for multi-device communications
 * Interfacing the Maxim MAX32660 with Microchip Technologies 24LC128 EEPROM memory
 * Interfacing the Maxim MAX32660 with NXP LM75A Temperature Sensor